 There is no ideal agent within this class.
-Head to head studies reveal little to no difference in efficacy among these agents, and there are little to no variations among subpopulations within studies.
-Further those studies where immediate acting agents were compared to their extendedrelease counterparts found no important differences in efficacy and only statistical variations in adverse effects but not in the type or frequency of these reactions.
-Based upon this information, all the agents in this class may be considered therapeutically interchangeable with the final selection depending on patient specifics and tolerance.
+Head-to-head studies reveal little to no difference in efficacy among these agents, and there are little to no variations among subpopulations within studies.
+Furthermore, those studies where immediate-acting agents were compared to their extended-release counterparts found no important differences in efficacy and only statistical variations in adverse effects.
+The agents in this class may be considered therapeutically interchangeable with the final selection depending on patient specifics and tolerance.